The rise of Two-Tone in Coventry

 Queen of Ska

-Former student at ‘The Lanch’ and lead singer of The Selecta, Pauline Black was awarded an honorary degree from Coventry University in 2016 after ongoing support for the city’s music scene and in the run up to Coventry’s City of Culture 2021 bid.
+Former student at ‘The Lanch’ and lead singer of The Selecta, Pauline Black was awarded an honorary degree from Coventry University in 2016 after ongoing support for the city’s music scene.

 Did you know?